AtelierSnek/snek-tech-blog/content/posts/rootless-containers-alpine.md

 With that done, we can move onto our next steps.

 ### Sysctl
-There's some sysctl config required for older distros, but it's not required on Alpine, so on we go.
+There's some sysctl config required for older distros, but this isn't required for Alpine.

 ### User Namespace Configuration
 Rootless Containers use User Namespaces, subUIDs, and subGIDs, so we'll need to have those working.
 The apk package `shadow-subids` provides that functionality for us.
 ```
 ~ ❯ apk info shadow-subids
 shadow-subids-4.10-r3 description: